History and Philosophy of the Western World is a World History high school curriculum that teens actually like.

 Because philosophers run the world (well, often a generation after they pass away).
 Christian teens need to understand the philosophies that have driven world culture and politics since ancient times.
 This prepares them to help create new philosophic ideas that can change the world!

-- covers some important movements in church history, so that teens can note the impact of the faith on the world of philosophers.
+- text that covers some important movements in church history, so that teens can note the impact of the faith on the world of philosophers.

-Written by 7Sister Vicki Tillman and her oldest son, Dr. Micah Tillman (philosophy instructor at Mt.
-Saint Mary’s University and McDaniel College), History and Philosophy of the Western World has been used as textbook for local homeschool classes for years.
+Written by 7Sister Vicki Tillman and her oldest son, Dr. Micah Tillman (philosophy and science teacher with Stanford University’s online high school), History and Philosophy of the Western World has been used as textbook for local homeschool classes for years.

 This is a user-friendly, college-prep text.
 It has 30 short, no-busywork chapters with: